https://hgic.clemson.edu/

 To improve fitness, your heart rate should be kept within your target heart rate range for 20-30 minutes.
 Be aware that exercising at a higher intensity will raise your chances of muscle injury or heart problems.

 When beginning an exercise program, aim for a target heart rate at the 60% level.
-This is 18 pulse beats for 10 seconds for a person 40 years old.
 An intermediate level is a target heart rate of 75%, and an advanced level is a target heart rate of 85%.

 Two places to check your pulse easily: